gautamkumar1/Langchain_Using_Python/Document-Loaders/Notes.md

 - It is only use for simple pdf not for complex pdf structure.

 - We can use this pyloader when u have text data in ur pdf file.

+**3. Directory Loader**

+- It is help to load whole directory(floder) means if any floder we have multiple pdf , text then we can able to load whole floder using directory loader